 - Injuries resulting from structural defects, such as roof collapses or broken handrails

 - Workplace accidents in factories or at construction sites

 - Negligent security cases in apartment buildings or parking garages

 - Falls in nursing homes or assisted living centers

 Many of these cases will come down to a single issue: who was in a better position to know about the dangerous condition, the owner or the victim?
 With over 30 years of trial experience, our law firm knows how to present the evidence that can prove the defendant's liability.

 Just as much as our clients benefit from our legal knowledge and skill in court, they also appreciate our personal approach to their problems.
 You'll never feel like just another case file at Wells and McElwee, P.C.

 For detailed information about your legal options in any personal injury situation, call us at 706-410-1442 or fill out our short form for a free consultation with a Georgia premises liability attorney.

 Most often, we take accident claims on a contingent fee basis.
-This means unless we recover a settlement or verdict for you, we will not charge a fee.
-We collect no attorney fees unless we recover a settlement or verdict for you. claim.
+This means that unless we recover a settlement or verdict for you, we will not charge a fee.
+We collect no attorney fees unless we recover a settlement or verdict for your claim.